Square-densities, and volume forms: Differential forms and square densities

-For $r=1$ and $r=2$, we shall consider maps from the object of $r$-infinitesimal $k$-simplices to $R$ which have the property that they vanish if $x_{i}=x_{j}$ for some $i \neq j$.
-For $r=1$, combinatorial differential $k$ forms $\omega$ have this property: they vanish if $x_{i}=x_{j}$.
+For $r=1$ and $r=2$, we shall consider certain maps from the object of $r$-infinitesimal $k$-simplices to $R$, namely maps which have the property that they vanish if $x_{i}=x_{j}$ for some $i \neq j$.
+For $r=1$, combinatorial differential $k$ forms $\omega$ have this property.
 (In the context of SDG, such maps are automatically alternating with respect to the $(k+1)!$ permutations of the $x_{i}$s, see \cite{[SGM]} Theorem 3.1.5.)

+For $r=2$, such maps have not been considered much\footnote{For $r=2$ and $k=1$, such things were in \cite{[SGM]} 8.1 called ``quadratic differential forms''.}, except for the case where $k=1$, where (pseudo-) Riemannian metrics $g$, in the combinatorial sense (recalled after Definition \ref{sqdxx} below), are examples of such maps; for this case, we think of $g(x_{0},x_{1})$ as the square of the distance between $x_{0}$ and $x_{1}$.
+The $g$s of interest are symmetric, $g(x_{0},x_{1})=g(x_{1},x_{0})$.
+For manifolds $M$, we have